mkarasinski/Cookbook/README.md

 ## Todo

-App can be improved by:
+Things to do to improve app:
-* Adding units to ingredients
+* Add units to ingredients
-* Authorizing users recipes
+* Authorize users recipes
-* Improving UI
+* Improve UI
-* Adding macros and calories to the dishes
+* Add macros and calories to the dishes
+* Tag ingredients and group them together on shopping list - Vegetables, bread, etc.

 ## Sources
 This app is based on Angular - The Compleate Guide by Maximilian Schwarzmüller on Udemy.